mimimimi2002/googleSTEP/week1/README.md

 After getting the all possible anagrams and their score, choose the best anagram and its score.
 (O(length_longest_possible_anagram))

-The total runtime will be
+The total time complexity will be

 O(L * N + Q * (M + M * N + length_longest_possible_anagram))